-Bryant's study abroad opportunities include a two week experience, a semester, or a summer or winter break program.
-Students have the chance to become proficient in another language, begin to cultivate a global perspective, and take amazing courses unique to that location and/ or culture, while enjoying experiences in a different culture.
+Bryant's study abroad opportunities include a two week experience, academic term programs (regular, winter, or summer) and travel components with selected academic courses.
+Students have the chance to become proficient in another language, begin to cultivate a global perspective, and take courses unique to a location and/or culture, while enjoying experiences in a different culture.